-CRISPR-Cas9 gene editing is a powerful technology that allows precise and permanent changes to DNA sequences within cells.
-Also,, as these changes are permanent, they are inherited by the cells’ progeny.
+CRISPR-Cas9 gene editing is a powerful technology that allows researchers to introduce precise changes to DNA sequences within cells.
+Also, as these changes are permanent, they are inherited by the cells’ progeny.

 Although not the first gene-editing technology, CRISPR-Cas9 is much simpler compared to other approaches like Zinc-fingers and TALENs.
 It introduces double-stranded breaks (DSBs) using a wild-type Cas9 protein and a guide RNA, forming a ribonucleoprotein (RNP) complex.
 This complex recognizes its designated genomic target through sequence homology between the guide RNA and genomic DNA.
 Therefore, simply switching guide RNAs allows scientists to target Cas9 to different genomic locations.